What we look for in Edinburg renters

 Our recommendation

-After the background check is finished we make a recommendation to the property owner based upon our experience as rental managers in Edinburg and the information that we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the owner based upon our experience as rental managers in Edinburg and the information that we have verified.
+Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Should you understand more about our community?
+Do you want understand more about our area?

 Our Broker Will Nesbitt